Tybus/VirtualHorizon/README.md

-# VirtualHorizon
+# Scheduler2
-Laboratorio #2 Sistemas Incrustados
+Second version of the scheduler